Last updated: September 22, 2023

 |Distance:||10 km (return)|

-This hike has become more popular in recent years with all the hype around the Figure 8 Pools.
-While these pools are a great sight, the walking track from Otford Station to the pools via Burning Palms Beach is the best part.
+This hike has become more popular in recent times with all the hype around the Figure 8 Pools.
+While the pools are a great sight, the walking track from Otford Station to the pools via Burning Palms Beach is also very enjoyable.

-Before you leave, make sure to check the tides as otherwise you may not even see the Figure 8 Pools by the time you get there, let alone swim in them.
-The tides will need to be low and ideally with no dangerous swells.
+Before you leave, be sure to check the tides as otherwise, you may not even see the Figure 8 Pools by the time you get there, let alone swim in them.
+The tides will need to be low and without any dangerous swells.

-If you’re short on time and you really just want to see the Figure 8 Pools, you can also park your car at Garawarra Farm Carpark which is closer to the pools than Otford is.
+If you’re short on time and just want to see the Figure 8 Pools, you can also park your car at Garawarra Farm Carpark, which is closer to the pools than Otford is.

 |Otford to Figure 8 Pools|